 ASIAN WATERBIRD CENSUS ADVISORY

-Please be informed that the conduct of the 2022 Asian Waterbird Census (AWC) is scheduled on January 1 to 16, 2022.
-These dates are for guidance only and counts from any date in December 2021 or January and February 2022 are welcome.
+Please be informed that the conduct of the 2023 Asian Waterbird Census (AWC) is scheduled on January 7 to 22, 2023.
+These dates are for guidance only and counts from any date in between December 2022 to February 2023 are welcome.

 The Regional AWC coordinators are advised to engage personnel who are previously involved in AWC along with other volunteers.
 Geographic coordinates and digital maps should be provided by the counters per site along with the AWC report.
-Please return to the same sites that were visited in previous years and use the same site or locality name unless a decision has been made to stop visiting old sites.
-New sites may, however, be visited.
+Please do the count in the same sites that were visited in previous years and use the same site or locality name in reporting unless a prior decision has been made to stop visiting old sites.
+New sites may, however, be visited as necessary.

-In addition to the regular AWC, we wish to inform also that the Philippines is participating in the International Black-faced Spoonbill Census (BFS Census) which is scheduled on 7 to 9 January 2022.
-We recommend that the conduct of AWC for certain areas which are known to support Black-faced Spoonbill population should coincide with the schedule of BFS Census.
+In addition to the regular AWC, we wish to inform also that the Philippines is participating in the International Black-faced Spoonbill Census (BFS Census) which is scheduled on 6-8 January 2023.
+We recommend that the conduct of AWC for areas which are known to support Black-faced Spoonbill population should coincide with the schedule of BFS Census.

 ASIAN WATERBIRD CENSUS OVERVIEW

-Wetlands International co-ordinates the Asian Waterbird Census (AWC).
-The AWC runs parallel to other international census of waterbirds in Africa, Europe and Neotropics under the umbrella of the International Waterbird Census (IWC).
+The Wetlands International coordinates the Asian Waterbird Census (AWC).
+The AWC runs parallel to other international census of waterbirds in Africa, Europe and Neotropics under the International Waterbird Census (IWC) umbrella.